vazanth/bookmyshow-case-study/Readme.md

 - Role-Based Access Control (RBAC): Admin users are granted exclusive access to run scheduled tasks(clean up activity of seats) maintian application data.
 - Admin Intercation: Admin user's can maintain the application data has full access (CRUD) operations.
 - User Interactions: Users can search for a particular movie via a theater or find theater via a movie and get their info and proceed to booking.
+- Caching: Data fetched from APIs are cached using Redis for optimized performance.

 ## Prerequisites